geekbas/Conferences/README.md

   * Maybe [Firebase](https://firebase.google.com)?
 * How should tracking notification be done?
 Some sort of event queue?
 * What is the semantics for conferences with multiple submission dates?

+## Environment variables

+Some environment variables must be set.
+For development, this can be done in the IntelliJ run configuration.
+For deployment at Heroku, use "heroku config:set".

+* BASE_URL: The base url, e.g. http://example.com/
+* FIREBASE_AUTH: The Firebase authentication information, as a JSON object.
+* GOOGLE_AUTH_CLIENT_ID
+* GOOGLE_AUTH_CLIENT_SECRET